klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 }
 ```

-This class seems suitable for our needs, it can be considered as it's a valid **Gadget**, as even alone it can allow us to reach remote code execution.
-In order to achieve it, it would be enough for an attacker to serialize the RCE class giving a valid command to execute:
+This class seems to fulfill the requirements for a **Gadget**, and could be even used alone to execute arbitrary code.
+In order to achieve it, it would be enough to serialize the RCE class giving a valid command to execute:

 ```csharp
 using System;